 - Store supported by your branding

-If you still have doubts about selling beer into China:
+If you still have doubts about selling Prenium beer in China:

-- Corona, the famous Mexican brand own by the Belgium group: AB inBev, decided to start local production in China due to the need of satisfying a high demand and in the same way solving supplies problems.
+- Corona, the famous Mexican brand owned by the Belgium group: AB inBev, decided to start local production in China due to the need of satisfying a high demand and in the same way solving supply problems.

 - There is such a high potential of development in the Chinese Beer market that Heineken decided to buy 40% stake in China’s largest beer company, just to challenge its rival “AB inBev”

 If you have any questions about the beer market opportunity in China, feel free to contact us.

 GMA helps you sell your premium beer in China: